clarkgrubb/data-tools/README.md

 The *data tools* are for working with data at the command line.
 They are meant to complement the tools you already have.
-The *data tools* come with man pages which can be installed locally or browsed on [GitHub](https://github.com/clarkgrubb/data-tools/tree/master/doc).
+Use `dt help SUBCOMMAND` to see the help page for a *data tool* or browse the help pages on [GitHub](https://github.com/clarkgrubb/data-tools/tree/master/doc).

 Command line tools are composable when the output of one command can be the input of another.
 The output can be redirected to a file whose path is passed as an argument, or the commands can be connected by a shell pipe.
 Use of a pipe is *tacit programming*: it relieves the programmer of the need to name a file.
 Furthermore the byte stream is private to the commands on either side of the pipe.